Gor154/COSC310_IndividualProject/README.md

 # How does Nova work?

 Nova was developed in python and uses natural language processing to understand and converse with the user.
 She takes the input from the user and cleans the sentences into a condensed and easily-readable format.
+As part of the cleaning, Nova checks if the users question is in English and if not, translates it into English so she can understand it.
 She then compares the input to the questions she has in her questionbank and gives a response based on the similarity between the input and questionbank questions.
 All the questions and responses are found inside the corpus.txt file and may be expanded or changed as more astronomy or geography questions are thought of.
+Nova also has the ability to query wikipedia when she doesn't understand a question Once Nova chooses a proper response she checks whcih language the user asked the question in and translaters her question into the target language.

 # Requirements